samaphp/office/README.md

 - [ ] **Use ChatGPT for Notifications:** Integrate ChatGPT to generate notification messages, potentially as a third button option.
 - [ ] **Text Field for Context:** Add a text field for each status, allowing visitors to provide context for ChatGPT to create personalized notification messages.
 - [ ] **Set Up CI with GitHub Actions:** Implement continuous integration (CI) using GitHub Actions to automate testing and deployment.
+- [ ] **Rate Limiting for Notifications:** Implement rate limiting to control the frequency of chat notifications and reduce the risk of abuse.
+This can involve setting limits on the number of notifications sent per user or IP address within a specific time frame.

 # Contribution guide
 Your contributions are greatly appreciated.
 Please follow the guidelines below to ensure a smooth and efficient collaboration.